Sorry, you need to enable JavaScript to visit this website.

 4. Develop other sources of income.

 Think about other ways you can secure sources of income in retirement outside of collecting Social Security and withdrawing from your 401(k).
 This will not only prevent you from having all your retirement eggs in one basket, but it is also something to consider if your 401(k) balance is lower than you’d like.
-Where can you invest and how can you optimize your portfolio for potentially greater returns?
-Consider other ways you can supplement your retirement income, and speak to your financial advisor about what solutions could work for you.
+Where can you invest, and how can you optimize your portfolio for potentially greater returns?
+Consider other ways you can supplement your retirement income and consider speaking to a financial advisor about what solutions could work for you.

 5. Leverage all the resources at your disposal.